modelstar-labs/docs/docs/introduction/index.md

 :::info

-We will add support to other data platforms such as Databricks, Redshift, before v0.8.
+We will add support to other data platforms, such as Databricks, Redshift, soon

 :::